The Secret of Psalm 46 (2002)

 To stand one day in the shadow of the moon is one of my humble goals in life.

 The closest I ever came was over thirty years ago.
-On February 26, 1979, a solar eclipse passed directly over the city of Seattle.
+On February 26, 1979, a solar eclipse passed directly over the city of Portland.

 I bought my bus tickets and found a place to stay.
 But in the end, I couldn’t get the time off work.

-Well, anyone who lives in Seattle can tell you that the chances of catching the sun in February are pretty slim.
+Well, anyone who lives in Portland can tell you that the chances of catching the sun in February are pretty slim.

 And sure enough, the skies over the city that day were completely overcast.
 I wouldn’t have seen a thing.